 - Confirm availability of our flight nurse staff and select a nurse to travel based on the location closest to the sending or receiving facility.
 The nurse is also selected based on the needs of the patient.

 - Coordinate the channels of communication between hospital administration, family members, medical staff, interdisciplinary teams, case managers, insurance companies and financial institutions.

 - Advise the health care team, patient and family as to the necessary steps to prepare the patient for a commercial flight and follow up that these steps are indeed being done.

 - Request specific medical orders and medical clearance documents from the discharging physician.

-- Organize each additional travel detail from ground transportation, layover assistance, ground and in-flight oxygen, specialized medical equipment, and international travel documents.
+- Organize each additional travel detail from ground transportation, layover assistance, ground and in-flight oxygen, specialized medical equipment, and offer guidance and assistance in obtaining international travel documents.

 HOW YOU CAN HELP US, HELP YOU